Shyliuli/rustic.hpp/README.md

       std::cout << user->name;
   }
   ```
-- Keep trait state in a separate `data` base to prevent interface inheritance from carrying storage members.
+- Keep trait state in a separate `datafrom` base to prevent interface inheritance from carrying storage members.
 - If you only need part of the library, gate features with macros to minimize namespace noise.
 - When returning values from `match`, ensure all branches return the same type; otherwise, rely on side effects only.